danboe90/ArduVNA/README.md

 |           D12          |          14      (DB7)  |
 |           +5V          |          2       (VDD)  |
 |           GND          |          1, 3, 5 (GND)  |
+There are several other displays that support the same pinning.

 |		Arduino (Pins)	 |			AD8302 (Pins)   |